Singing bowl (3 min)

 Sounds

-Beyond the Goldsby study cited above (Journal of Evidence-Based Complementary & Alternative Medicine, 2017), an important paper is Bidin and colleagues (Complementary Therapies in Medicine, 2018), comparing the effect of short (under 1 minute) and longer (3+ min) sound stimuli on heart rate variability.
-Result: only at exposures of three minutes and longer was a stable shift in HRV toward parasympathetic dominance observed — meaning the "therapeutic minimum" for a singing bowl is genuinely around 3 minutes.
-This matters practically: a single strike is pleasant but does not yield a physiological shift; for effect you need sustain.
+Beyond the Goldsby study cited above (Journal of Evidence-Based Complementary & Alternative Medicine, 2017), an important paper is Bidin and colleagues (Complementary Therapies in Medicine, 2018), comparing the effect of short (under one minute) and longer (three minutes or more) sound stimuli on heart rate variability.
+Result: only at exposures of three minutes and longer was a stable shift in HRV toward parasympathetic dominance observed, meaning the therapeutic minimum for a singing bowl is genuinely around three minutes.
+This matters practically: a single strike is pleasant but doesn't yield a physiological shift; for effect you need sustain.

-Use this recording for short 3–5-minute breaks during a working day (a gentle "decompressor" between tasks), for 4-7-8 breathing (Weil), for entering a deeper meditation session (as a "gateway"), and for adolescents and adults with mild elevated anxiety.
-Pairs with Om Mantra, 432 Hz, Melodic Gong, Tribal Chants.
-Not the best idea as long-form work background — the overtone density still pulls attention inward rather than outward.
+Use this recording for short 3 to 5-minute breaks during a working day (a gentle decompressor between tasks), for 4-7-8 breathing (Weil), for entering a deeper meditation session (as a gateway), or for adolescents and adults with mild elevated anxiety.
+Pairs with Om Mantra, 432 Hz, Melodic Gong and Tribal Chants.
+Not the best idea as long-form work background; the overtone density still pulls attention inward rather than outward.

 Included in Mixes